 Of course, no tree adventure course would be complete without a zipline and there were several along the way.

 I loved Treehoppers; the great thing about it is that you can choose to make it as easy (relatively) or challenging as you want.
-They have a variety of courses with different skill levels so if you complete one and want to take it up a notch, you just head to the next course.
+They have a variety of courses with different skill levels.
+If you complete one and want to take it up a notch, you just head to the next course.